OneShare Health Team Member shares her thoughts on renowned Christian devotional

 Is Christian health care sharing a good fit for you and your family?
 Find out today!

 What is a health sharing ministry?
 Health sharing ministries like OneShare Health exist to bring love and compassionate care to all of our brothers and sisters in Christ by providing an affordable, ACA-exempt path to health care through cost sharing.
-Check out what our Members are saying about our Sharing Community right now!
+Check out what our Members are saying about our Sharing Community, you could save up to 50% or more on your family's health care!

 It wasn’t long until I figured out that none of my comforts, these so-called “buoys,” came even remotely close to the lighthouse and everlasting serenity that is God.